apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

 cd helloWorld

+# if not already done
 mvn generate-sources  ## This will generate the OM layer and SQL
 					  ## code for creating the corresponding
 					  ## database tables

+# if not already done
 mvn sql:execute       ## This executes the SQL code to create
 					  ## the application schema defined
 					  ## in src/main/torque-schema